What are Physical hazards at workplace?

-And also check the machines for the auto-lock and auto-stop facility in case of emergency.
+And also check the machines for the auto-lock and auto-stop facilities in case of an emergency.

 Electricity is another source of fatality if we don’t deal with it properly.

-Non insulated electric wires can cause electric shock, and sometimes overloading can cause burns, fire, and even explosion at the workplace.
+Non-insulated electric wires can cause electric shock, and sometimes overloading can cause burns, fire, and even explosions in the workplace.

-To overcome this electrical hazard proper safety tools like insulated gloves, shoes, and circuit breakers must be used.
+To overcome this electrical hazard proper safety tools like insulated gloves and safety shoes, and protection devices like circuit breakers must be used.

 Proper training of employees and workers is necessary to ensure a safe work environment.